bfla/brianChallenge/README.md

 #HIGHLIGHTS

-* Woops: All of the files and objects that I named 'controllers' are really 'routes / route modules'*
+<strong> Woops: All of the files and objects that I named 'controllers' are really 'routes / route modules'</strong>

 My pseudo-code is pretty bad but the basic ideas are there...